defifuture/erc20-batched-meta-transactions/README.md

 - 1-to-M: 1 sender, many recipients
 - M-to-1: many senders, 1 recipient
-- M-to-M: many senders, many recipient
+- M-to-M: many senders, many recipients

-Right from the start we can see that **1-to-M use case does not make sense** for this implementation, because if there's only one unique sender in the whole batch, there's no need to sign and then validate each meta tx separately (which costs additional gas).
+Right from the start, we can see that **1-to-M use case does not make sense** for this implementation, because if there's only one unique sender in the whole batch, there's no need to sign and then validate each meta tx separately (which costs additional gas).
 In this case, a token multisender such as [Disperse.app](http://disperse.app/) can be more useful (higher throughput) and less costly.

 The *Gas usage* section below will thus focus **only** on the **M-to-1** and **M-to-M** use cases.